 Grantee: Natalie Vandepol, Broad College

-Blurb: This Catalyst-funded project is piloting Tailored Tutor, an AI-driven Socratic tutor designed to provide personalized learning support in foundational accounting courses.
+This Catalyst-funded project is piloting Tailored Tutor, an AI-driven Socratic tutor designed to provide personalized learning support in foundational accounting courses.
 Unlike traditional AI tools, Tailored Tutor guides students through problem-solving rather than simply providing answers, helping them develop critical thinking skills while reinforcing course concepts.

 With plans to expand from advanced accounting (ACC 300) into large-enrollment courses (ACC 201 and 202), this initiative aims to: